A Caribbean-themed wedding in Antigua

 What was the theme for the day, and did you have a colour scheme?

-The colour scheme was cream and navy, with all the male guests in matching cream Mark Darcy suits with navy cravats, to stand out against the beach and ocean.
+The colour scheme was cream and navy, with all the male guests in matching cream Cavani suits with navy cravats, to stand out against the beach and ocean.

 What venue did you choose and why did you choose it?

 We chose Antigua because it is a truly beautiful Caribbean island with a relaxed atmosphere and one of the most picturesque beaches in the world.
 The Sandals brand and resorts are also fantastic and made our wedding and stay perfect.